-Table 11: Results for the problem instances with 7 and 10 patients that are solved to optimality.
-Parameters are $c^{\ell} = 10, c^s = 5, c_i^w = i, c_i^a = i^2, Z_i \sim U(30, 40)$ for uniformly distributed service durations, $Z_i \sim Lognormal(3.2, 0.5)$ for lognormally distributed service durations.
+Table 12.
+Results for the problem instances with seven and 10 patients that are solved to optimality.
+Parameters are $c^{\ell} = 10$, $c^{s} = 5$, $c{i}^{w} = i$, $c{i}^{a} = i^{2}$, $Z{i} \sim U(30, 40)$ for uniformly distributed service durations, $Z{i} \sim \text{lognormal}(3.2, 0.5)$ for lognormally distributed service durations

-Problem Distribution L-Shaped Method
+L-shap ped method

-Size Туре CPU Time # of Iterations
+Problem size Distribution type CPU time Number of iterations

 7 Uniform 41.17 2

 Customers Lognormal 436.65 21

 10 Uniform 215.57 2

 Customers Lognormal 322.16 3

-6 Conclusions
+6. Conclusions

-We formulated the on-line appointment sequencing and scheduling problem using a novel formulation of the multi-stage problem as a two-stage stochastic integer program.
+We formulated the online appointment sequencing and scheduling problem using a novel formulation of the multistage problem as a two-stage stochastic integer program.
 The special case of two customers was used to develop some insight into the tradeoff between the cost of waiting until appointment time and the likelihood of additional customers arriving.
 We discussed a number of structural properties of the model and we presented the results of numerical experiments for two alternative implementations of the L-shaped method.
 We also provided insights into the types of model instances that are most computationally challenging.
-Our numerical experiments illustrated a number of properties of optimal on-line appointment schedules from which managerial insights can be drawn.
+Our numerical experiments illustrated a number of properties of optimal online appointment schedules from which managerial insights can be drawn.

 Our numerical experiments indicated that problems for which the cost of waiting until appointment time is low are the most challenging to solve.
-For these problems we observed that as the problem size grows (e.g. 7 to 10 customer model instances), some of the instances could not be solved to a tolerance of 1% within 15000 seconds.
-However, we observed that adding mean value based cuts to the master problems produced significant improvements in the optimality gap.
-For instance, the smallest gap at the time of termination for the 7 customer model instances was 107.2%, compared to 1% when the mean value cuts are added.
-For the model instances with 10 customers the best gap found without mean value cuts was 240.11%, compared to gaps as small as 2% with the mean value cuts.
+For these problems we observed that as the problem size grows (e.g., seven to 10 customer model instances), some of the instances could not be solved to a tolerance of 1% within 15000 seconds.
+However, we observed that adding mean-value-based cuts to the master problems produced significant improvements in the optimality gap.
+For instance, the smallest gap at the time of termination for the seven-customer model instances was 107.2%, compared with 1% when the mean value cuts were added.
+For the model instances with 10 customers, the best gap found without mean value cuts was 240.11%, compared with gaps as small as 2% with the mean value cuts.
 Thus, we conclude that adding mean value cuts significantly improves computational efficiency of the L-shaped method for this problem.